chili94/get-task/README.md

 * `terraform validate` - Check syntax.
 * `terraform plan -out example` - Create terraform example plan.
 * `terraform apply example` - Apply terraform "example" plan generated in above step.

+when you create a file `terraform.tfvars` you have to enter your path to the public key and also the ip address from which you will access.